Canada's RBC eyes big push into Asian private banking

 RBC does, however, need to do more to promote itself in Southeast Asia where people tend to associate the word "Royal" with Royal Bank of Scotland (RBS.L).

-(Additional reporting by Saeed Azhar and Cerelia Lim; Editing by Muralikumar Anantharaman; Follow us on twitter.com/reuters_summits)
+(Additional reporting by Saeed Azhar and Cerelia Lim; Editing by Muralikumar Anantharaman)